MarketDataApp/documentation/sheets-add-on/troubleshooting/common-error-messages.md

 - `Invalid attribute.` - You are requesting an attribute that is not valid for the data you are requesting.
 Usually this happens when requesting a real-time quote attribute for historic data or vice versa.
 - `Invalid resolution.` - We cannot generate timeseries data for the resolution you are requsting.
 Read the documentation to see what resolutions are supported.

-### Market Data Account / Service Issues
+### Market Data Account Issues

-These issues are related to problems with your Market Data account or general problems with the Market Data service.
-You'll only be able to solve issues that relate to your individual account.
-If there is a general problem, such as a server outage, the only solution is to check back later.
+These issues are related to problems with your specific Market Data account and are usually easily solvable.

 - `Missing token.` - You haven't yet added your token in the Market Data sidebar.
 The token must be added to each new spreadsheet that you create.
 Open the side bar in Extensions > Market Data > Start and add your token to the sheet.
 - `Unable to start a Market Data session with sidebar closed.` - This error occurs when you first open your sheet for the day.
-Open the side bar in Extensions > Market Data > Start and refresh your data using one of the refresh options provided.
+Open the sidebar in Extensions > Market Data > Start and refresh your data using one of the refresh options provided.
+- `Your Market Data plan has exceeded its daily limit.` - You have used all your Market Data requests for the day.
+Your account will be refilled with new requests at opening bell (9:30 AM Eastern Time) tomorrow.

+### Market Data Service Issues

+These issues relate to general Market Data technical or service issues.
+The only solution is to check back later or submit a support ticket if the problem does not resolve itself after a few minutes.

 - `Internal server error, please try again later.` - This is a usually temporary failure of Market Data's server.
 If the error continues for more than 24 hours, open a ticket with the helpdesk.
 - `Market Data is offline.` - Market Data servers are offline.
 The Add-on will not function until our servers are back online.
-Check our status page to see details about the service outage.
+[Check our status page](https://stats.uptimerobot.com/6Kv3zIow0A) to see details about the service outage.
-- `Your Market Data plan has exceeded its daily limit.` - You have used all your Market Data requests for the day.
-Your account will be refilled with new requests at opening bell (9:30 AM Eastern Time) tomorrow.
+- `API Endpoint Offline` - The Market Data API endpoint that should be responding to your formula's request is offline.
+If this problem continues for more than 15 minutes, report it to the helpdesk.
+- `API Gateway Offline` - The gateway server is not responding or unavailable.
+If this problem continues for more than 15 minutes, report it to the helpdesk.

 ### Google Account Issues